AI in Software Testing | Why it is Important In Software Test Automation?

 Table Of Contents

 Like most industries, the software testing industry too has evolved a lot since it started.
-Earlier the development cycles used to be longer in terms of duration and so the testing time was more too, but now with the rapidly evolving market, the need of the hour is to reduce the development, testing and deployment time and effectively release new versions as quickly as possible.
+Earlier, the development cycles used to be longer in terms of duration, so the testing time was longer too.
+Still, with the rapidly evolving market, the need of the hour is to reduce the development, testing and deployment time and effectively release new versions as quickly as possible.
 Refer Test Automation To Achieve Fail Fast, Fail Often.
 The organization must use test automation for everyday development, testing, and deployment tasks.
 They need to recognize which tasks are the same or similar and see if they can be automated.
 For example, when it comes to software testing, QA testers have to do many of the same things repeatedly.
 Automating these tasks will be helpful in the end.
 An example is running a set of tests each time something gets deployed.

-In addition to just the mundane and repetitive tasks, there are also those tasks that are similar in nature with minute differences which, if automated, will make the life of a software tester easier.
-An example of such a task is the maintenance of automated UI test cases that fail every time there is change say, when the name of a UI element is changed, the name of the element just needs to be changed in the test automation tool and the test case would run fine.
+In addition to just the mundane and repetitive tasks, there are also those tasks that are similar with minute differences which, if automated, will make the life of a software tester easier.
+An example of such a task is the maintenance of automated UI test cases that fail every time there is change.
+Say, when the name of a UI element is changed, the element’s name needs to be changed in the test automation tool, and the test case will run fine.